alexispondo/RBTTool/README.md

 >>> 1
 ```

-After this we can check cracked_hashes.txt to view our hash cracked
+After this we can check output file cracked_hashes.txt to view our hash cracked

 # Additional